- About us

 Many aspects of brain function are involved in concentration and focus.
 The optimum state needed for hours of classes and meetings is a moderate level of alertness, which conserves mental energy.

 A common difficulty in concentration is slipping into ‘idle’ or dreaminess when trying to concentrate.
-Another problem may be the duration of attention is short, it may be fine for a short while, but then it slides.
+Another problem may be the duration of attention is short, it may be fine for a limited time, but then it slides.
 When anxious or emotional, attention becomes harder to control - making it difficult to narrow in on the task at hand.
 The degree of single-pointed concentration can be another problem; a wide focus can lead to distractions and wandering attention.

 Using a brain map to identify the areas of concern, we tailor your neurofeedback training according to your precise needs.